 - Proof of citizenship or lawful residency

-Preparing Income and Financial Statements
+Get Your Income and Financial Statements Ready

 Next, your clients will need to provide a clear picture of their financial situation.
 This helps the program determine if they meet the income and asset limits for assistance.
 This is often the most time-consuming part of the application, as it requires gathering statements from many different sources.
 You can help your clients by giving them a list of the types of financial documents they may need.